 My teenager spends a lot of time in her room under normal circumstances – as I can imagine your teens do as well.
-With no school, no work, no sports, no activities, no plans with friends, my daughter is spending more and more time in her room.
-She says she is fine…but I worry every day.
+When I ask, she says she is fine…but still I worry every day.
 So I keep knocking.

 My daughter is in her room all day…why I knock on her door